JiHong88/suneditor/README.md

 // Inserts an HTML element or HTML string or plain string at the current cursor position /**
- * @param {Boolean} notCleaningData If true, inserts the HTML string without refining it with core.cleanHTML.
+ * @param {boolean} notCleaningData If true, inserts the HTML string without refining it with core.cleanHTML.
- * @param {Boolean} checkCharCount If true, if "options.maxCharCount" is exceeded when "element" is added, null is returned without addition.
+ * @param {boolean} checkCharCount If true, if "options.maxCharCount" is exceeded when "element" is added, null is returned without addition.
  */
 editor.insertHTML('<img src="http://suneditor.com/sample/img/sunset.jpg">', true, true);